philips-labs/terraform-aws-github-runner/images/README.md

 The examples in `linux-al2023` and `windows-core-2019` also upload a `start-runner` script that uses the exact same startup process as used in the user-data mechanism.
 This means that the image created here does not need any extra scripts injected or changes to boot up and connect to GH.

+To remove old images the [AMI house keeper module](./modules/ami-housekeeper/README.md) can be used.

 ## Building your own

 To build these images you first need to install packer.